Our Lady of Good Counsel High School (Maryland)

 Our Lady of Good Counsel High School is a private, Catholic, college-preparatory high school in Olney, Maryland, an unincorporated area of Montgomery County, Maryland.
-It is located in the Roman Catholic Archdiocese of Washington.
+It is located in the Archdiocese of Washington.

 Operated under the sponsorship of the Xaverian Brothers, Our Lady of Good Counsel serves students grades nine through twelve.

 History

 The school was founded in 1958 as an all-boys school in Wheaton, Maryland.
-In 1988, the school became coeducational, and during the 2006-2007 school year, the school relocated to a new campus in Olney, about 7 mi north of its previous location in Wheaton, Maryland.
+In 1988, the school became coeducational, and during the 2006–2007 school year, the school relocated to a new campus in Olney, about 7 mi north of its previous location in Wheaton.

 Academics

 Good Counsel High School has Advanced Placement courses, a STEM Program, and the International Baccalaureate Program.
 The school also has the Ryken Program, which is geared towards students with mild learning differences.
 It is named after Theodore Ryken, founder of the Xaverian Brothers.

 The faculty consists of 200 teachers, counselors, and administrators.
 In September 1993 and 2002, Good Counsel High School was awarded the Blue Ribbon Award for Excellence in Secondary Education by the United States Department of Education.
 The school is fully accredited by the Middle States Association.